-DAY 6 // 58km Nánnuòshān - Měnghùn 南糯山 - 勐混

-One of the most spectacular days of biking sees us pass villages of the Hani and Lahu Minorities; expect some steep hills and magical scenery as we pass fields of corn, rice paddies, tea, fruit and pine tree plantations.
-After a Hani style lunch, we will descend towards Manzhao village where we will get a chance to make our own paper and experience village life in one of the more 'well-to-do' villages in the area.

-Měnghùn - Jǐnghóng 勐混 - 酒店

-A tougher last day, if for nothing else than being the longest distance we manage on the trip.
+DAY 6 // 58km Nánnuòshān - Měnghùn 南糯山 - 勐混 One of the most spectacular days of biking sees us pass villages of the Hani and Lahu Minorities; expect some steep hills and magical scenery as we pass fields of corn, rice paddies, tea, fruit and pine tree plantations.
+After a Hani style lunch, we will descend towards Manzhao village where we will get a chance to make our own paper and experience village life in one of the more 'well-todo' villages in the area.
+In the evening, there'll be mulled wine with local characteristics, and maybe, just maybe, some Christmas carols.
+DAY 7 // 80km Měnghùn - Jǐnghóng 勐混 - 酒店 A tougher last day, if for nothing else than being the longest distance we manage on the trip.
 The good news is that most of the day is spent on flat or descending roads as we trace our way back to Jinghong city, past small towns and villages, including two small towns whose residents converted to Islam in the 1930s.

-Arriving back to the Ramada Plaza, there'll be a chance to rest our weary legs in the hotel pool, before heading out for our final dinner and visit to the bustling Jinghong night market.
+Arriving back to the Ramada Plaza, there'll be a chance to rest our weary legs in the hotel pool, before heading out for our final dinner and visit to the bustling Jinghong night market and some Christmas celebrations: a White Elephant-style Secret Santa, and a few rounds of Christmas cocktails.
+26th DECEMBER Travel Day: Depart Jinghong Sign off on the bike ride of a lifetime, sharing your stories with new friends.

-19th February

-Travel Day: Depart Jinghong

-Sign off on the bike ride of a lifetime, sharing your stories with new friends.
 Flights depart out of Jinghong for Kunming, or anywhere else your travel plans may take you.

-Important Information Fitness, Attitude & Difficulty

-You don't need to be a Tour de France caliber rider to complete this ride.
+Important Information Fitness, Attitude & Difficulty You don't need to be a Tour de France caliber rider to complete this ride.
 It is a physically challenging ride, and we recommend that you do some training before you join us.
 Riding around your city is a good start, but try and find some time to ride up a hill or two, and change gears.
 As long as you're in good shape, stay healthy, eat well and get enough sleep, you shouldn't have a problem riding every day and making it to each day's destination.
 We've built the itinerary specifically to ensure everyone is fully capable of succeeding.
 Parts of our ride will take us to elevations beyond 5,000 feet (over 1,000 meters).
 This isn't terribly high, but it means there are some serious hills - be ready and keep this in mind when training.
 Jinghong, our starting and ending point, is at approximately 600 meters; the highest point on the trip is approximately 1,600 meters, which should give you an idea of the hills involved.
 All in all, it's a fun ride, but fitness will be an asset.
 The Hutong's Yunnan Bike Journey is just that - a journey on a bicycle.
 It's not a race or a competition, but an opportunity to move at just the right speed through beautiful villages, say "hello" to locals, stop for an impromptu pineapple snack stop, or sneak off into the rainforest for a look at ancient tea trees.
 It is by no means an easy journey - while some might enjoy an "All Downhill" bike trip, we at The Hutong think that the wonderfully fresh meals and expansive scenery are enjoyed best when earned with a tough uphill.

-Support
+he Huton Support